oqtopus-team/oqtopus-cloud/docs/README.md

 - **Quantum Computing as a Service (QCaaS)**: Provides a cloud quantum computer system.
 - **Quantum Task Management**: Manages quantum tasks and their states.
-- **Quatntum Device Management**: Manages quantum devices and their states.
+- **Quantum Device Management**: Manages quantum devices and their states.

 ## Documentation